1codehappy/laravel-workspace/README.md

 ./work.sh build
 ```

 It takes some time to build.
-I think you can get a coffee now.
+I think you can have a coffee now.

 #### Start